 - Acne simplex reduction.
 Non-pustular and non-inflamed acne respond very well to this treatment.
 The removal of the outer layer of the epidermis significantly reduces clogged pores as well as enhanced penetration of the topical products.

-Contact GLO Antiaging in Calgary to book your dermaplaning appointment or schedule a complimentary consultation at 403-455-0444.
+Contact GLO Antiaging in Calgary or GLO antiaging Youth Lab in Kelowna to book your dermaplaning appointment or schedule a complimentary consultation by clicking one of the links below.